 We have audited the accompanying Ind AS Financial Statements of GIRNAR SPINTEXINDUSTIRES LIMITED ("The Company") which comprise the Balance sheet as atMarch 31 2020 the Statement of Profit and Loss including the statement of OtherComprehensive Income the Cash Flow Statement and the Statement of Changes in Equity forthe year then ended and notes to the Standalone Financial Statements including a summaryof significant accounting policies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us except for the effects of the matter described in the Basis for QualifiedOpinion paragraph below the aforesaid Ind AS financial statements give the informationrequired by the Act in the manner so required and give a true and fair view in conformitywith the accounting principles generally accepted in India of the state of affairs of theCompany as at 31st March 2019 its loss and its cash flows for the year ended on that date
+In our opinion and to the best of our information and according to the explanationsgiven to us except for the effects of the matter described in the Basis for QualifiedOpinion paragraph below the aforesaid Ind AS financial statements give the informationrequired by the Act in the manner so required and give a true and fair view in conformitywith the accounting principles generally accepted in India of the state of affairs of theCompany as at 31st March 2020 its loss and its cash flows and changes in equity for theyear ended on that date.

 Basis for Qualified Opinion